ktannehill/pawsibilitiesRescue/README.md

   - Copy the code; open the `.env` file and insert `APP_SECRET = <paste code here>`.
 Exit the shell with `Ctrl-D`

 3. Flask-Mail configuration
   - This is where the blog post will come in handy!
-After you've signed up for Mailtral, navigate to `Email Testing > Inboxes > My Inbox > Show Credentials`.
+After you've signed up for Mailtrap, navigate to `Email Testing > Inboxes > My Inbox > Show Credentials`.
   - Copy your username; in the `.env` file, insert `MAIL_USERNAME = <paste username here>`.
   - Copy your password; in the `.env` file, insert `MAIL_PASSWORD = <paste password here>`.
   - This should connect the app to your email server!